 - Not ideal for torrenting copyrighted materials

-- Speeds are good, but not amazing
+- Speeds are good but inconsistent across different servers

 - No free trial to test its service before committing

 VyprVPN has a few important features, mostly relating to things that work under the hood, such as protocols or DNS settings.
-You can block malicious websites, or turn on public Wi-Fi protection from the Customisation tab found within the app.
+You can block malicious websites, or turn on public Wi-Fi protection from the Customization tab found within the app.

 They also offer cloud server security solutions in the form of VyprVPN Cloud, which could be tempting for any AWS user.